MuhammadHisyam11/Tokopedia-Scrapping/README.md

 Codes for scrapping from tokopedia
-> ⚠ Download chrome driver before run the programs ⚠__ ~ Python Jupyter Notebook ~
+> ⚠ Download chrome driver before run the programs ⚠<br />
+~ Python Jupyter Notebook ~
 ❗ For Educational Only ❗